 - The largest diamond ever found was 3,106 carats

-- Diamonds come in a spectrum of colors, blue and pink are among the most rare
+- Diamonds come in a spectrum of colors, blue and pink are among the rarest

 - Diamonds sales have grown three-fold in the past 25 years

 - Arkansas is the world’s only diamond mine open to the public and is a dig-for-fee operation for tourists and rock enthusiasts.
-One out of 100 visitors find a diamond.
+One out of 100 visitors finds a diamond.

 Out of 10,000 carats of diamonds mined, only 1 carat will be a fancy color.
 Out of Australia’s mine 30 million carats a year, less than 1/10th of 1% are pink diamonds

-Color treated diamonds are regular natural diamonds the were color enhanced.
-The main methodology is called High Pressure High Temperature or HPHT
+Color-treated diamonds are regular natural diamonds that were color enhanced.
+The main methodology is called High-Pressure High Temperature or HPHT